EddeCCC/k6-java-test/README.md

 The application needs a JSON configuration to create a k6 script.
 The configuration will be loaded from a fake server (by default: `localhost:8080/config`).

->Please take a look at the example configuration at `./src/main/resources/config/exampleConfig.json` before writing your own configuration.
+>Please take a look at the example configuration at [exampleConfig](src/main/resources/config/exampleConfig.json) before writing your own configuration.

-Furthermore, all values in `application.properties` have to be defined.
+Furthermore, all values in [application.properties](src/main/resources/application.properties) have to be defined.
 You can also use the default values.

-- `path.config`: Location of the test configuration (relative to `./src/main/resources`)
+- `path.config`: Location of the test configuration (relative to [resources](src/main/resources))
 - `path.script`: Location where the javascript file will be created
 - `path.output`: Location where the test results will be saved (as CSV)
 - `path.logging`: Location where the console output of k6 will be logged
 - `otel.host`: Host to run the OpenTelemetry collector on

-All created files will be located relative to `./target/classes`.
+All **created** files will be located relative to `./target/classes`.

 ---
 ### Docker